-- Scoliosis may develop within several years of being confined to a wheelchair.
+- Scoliosis may develop within several years of full-time wheelchair use.

 - By the early teens, the respiratory and heart muscles are also affected.

-- Breathing problems due to weakness of the diaphragm and the other muscles supporting the operation of the lungs.
+- Breathing problems due to weakness of the diaphragm and the other muscles around the lungs.
 Skeletal changes, such as scoliosis, may also increase breathing problems.
-Breathing problems may become life threatening.
+Breathing problems may become life-threatening.

-- Progressive enlargement of the heart (cardiomyopathy) develops.
-This stops the heart from pumping blood efficiently, and becomes life-threatening in many cases.
+- Progressive enlargement of the heart (cardiomyopathy) that stops the heart from pumping blood efficiently, and becomes life-threatening in many cases.